niranjanrajesh02/niranjanrajesh02.github.io/_pages/about.md

 I am a final-year student at Ashoka University completing my Computer Science major.
 My current interests lie in Deep Learning, Computational Neuroscience and Computer Vision.
 I want to design elegant artificially intelligent systems by employing insights from the study of biological intelligence.

-I am currently working on my undergraduate capstone thesis on disentangling neural manifolds in networks and Brain-inspired CNNs with [Professor Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) and [Professor Venkatakrishnan Ramaswamy](https://www.bits-pilani.ac.in/hyderabad/dr-venkatakrishnan-ramaswamy).
+I am currently working on my undergraduate capstone thesis on disentangling neural manifolds in networks and brain-inspired CNNs with [Professor Debayan Gupta](https://www.ashoka.edu.in/profile/debayan-gupta/) and [Professor Venkatakrishnan Ramaswamy](https://www.bits-pilani.ac.in/hyderabad/dr-venkatakrishnan-ramaswamy).

 I like playing video games with my friends, getting humbled in Muay Thai kickboxing and rewatching the same three sitcoms in my free time.